Charles-Henri Sanson

-Family history
+Life and family

-Charles-Henri Sanson was the fourth in a six-generation family dynasty of executioners.
-His great-grandfather, a soldier in the French royal army named Charles Sanson (1658–1695) of Abbeville, was appointed as Executioner of Paris in 1688.
-Upon his death in 1695, the Sanson patriarch passed the office to his son, also named Charles (1681 – September 12, 1726).
-When this second Charles died, an official regency held the position until his young son, Charles Jean-Baptiste Sanson (1719 – August 4, 1778), reached maturity.
-The third Sanson served all his life as High Executioner, and in his time fathered 16 children, 10 of whom survived to adulthood.
-The eldest of his sons, Charles-Henri—known as "The Great Sanson"—was apprentice to his father for twenty years and was sworn into the office on 26 December 1778.
+Sanson was born in Paris to Charles Jean-Baptiste Sanson and his first wife Madeleine Tronson.
+Sanson was the fourth in a six-generation family dynasty of executioners.
+His great-grandfather, Charles Sanson (1658–1695) of Abbeville, was a soldier in the French royal army and was appointed as executioner of Paris in 1688.
+Upon his death he passed the office to his son named Charles (1681–1726).
+When this second Charles died, an official regency held the position until his young son, Charles Jean-Baptiste Sanson (1719–1778), reached maturity.
+The third Sanson served all his life as high executioner and in his time fathered 16 children, 10 of whom survived to adulthood.

-Life

-Charles-Henri Sanson was born in Paris to Charles Jean-Baptiste Sanson and his first wife Madeleine Tronson.
-He was first raised in the convent school at Rouen until in 1753 a father of another student recognised his father as the executioner and he had to leave the school in order to not ruin the school's reputation.
-Charles-Henri was then privately educated.
-He had a strong aversion to his family's business.
+Sanson was first raised in the convent school at Rouen until in 1753 a father of another student recognised his father as the executioner, and he had to leave the school in order to not ruin the school's reputation.
+He was then privately educated.
+The eldest of his siblings, he was apprenticed to his father for 20 years and was sworn into the office of executioner on 26 December 1778.